socalledsound/heart-without-react/week1.1-functions.md

 We write them with backticks rather than quotation marks, and then when we want to include javascript code in them, we write a dollar sign and a pair of curly braces and write our javascript inside them.

+python course development - planning stage (c1,2,3)

+(subject to updates)

 # manipulating the DOM

+week1:
+objects + map
+object

+passing props

+should we have more on

+week 2: o

+useState()

+# week1 workshop
+could be week1 workshop
+or could be directory

+# week2 hooks